olivia-ruesc/Research_Projects/Temperature&VehicleVolume/README.md

 The analysis combines exploratory data analysis, distribution diagnostics, correlation measures, and visualization techniques implemented in **R**.

 This paper was published in the Heartland Review Journal which can be viewed at https://heartlandreview.wixsite.com/heartland-review/stem
+This project was also presented at Western Illinois University's Undergraduate Research Day 2025 and won first in Department.
 ---

 ## Author